 After a whole day of meandering through Seoul’s narrow alleyways, we passed by the open highways and flashing neon towers of the central Jongro district.
 Strolling up to the station we were confronted by something unexpected.
 There was a seemingly unending stream of people marching down the high road.
 Carrying banners.
 Chanting slogans.
-For a few minutes we stood and watched.
-The crowd continued to grow and advance down towards Gwanghwamun Square.
+For a few minutes we stood and watched and the crowd continued to grow and advance down towards Gwanghwamun Square.
 I casually asked my friend what had caused this commotion and she told me it was a protest against the allegations of corruption surrounding president Park Geun-hye.

 Intrigued, we followed the crowd for 20 minutes or so down the closed off road before arriving in the square.
 What we saw blew me away.
 A sea of hundreds of thousands of protesters sprawled across the huge open space, packing the place to the brim, each one of whom was carrying a tiny candle.
 A sprawling sea of stars in the cold autumn night.

 The sheer scale of the protest was awe inspiring.
 I’d seen large protests, both violent and non-violent, back home but this was something else.
 Holding their candles out in front of them the crowd felt peaceful, yet organised and determined.
 My mind was racing.
 What could have possibly happened to cause a demonstration on this scale?
 What was the meaning of the hundreds of thousands of candles?
 As we worked our way through the crowd I turned to my friend and asked.
 She thought for a minute and slowly responded:

 “They’re a symbol of peaceful protest.
 They’re there so the police don’t kill us.”